Code-Institute-Submissions/elden-ring-memory-game/README.md

 - __Ten clickable cards__

-  - The square game-board is made up of a total of 10 cards that will flip 180° when clicked.
+  - The square game board is made up of a total of 10 cards that will flip sides when clicked.
   - The front face of each card is representing a character in the official "_**Elden Ring**_" game.
   - The back face of all cards is the same, depicting the logo of the original game "_**Elden Ring**_".

 Ps: the images are aligned intentionally as follows for the purpose of the screenshot.
 ![FrontFace](assets/images/docs/card_front.png)

 If all matches are made, the game board will display that the player has won the game.
 The "_**Reset**_" button is always clickable at anytime during the game, as well as the "_**Rules**_" button.

 ![PartialPlay](assets/images/docs/partial_play.png)

-If no match is found, both cards will flip back over and remain clickable for future guesses, also if the player keeps guessing the wrong card, the game will end, and the game board will display that the player has lost the game.
+If no match is found, both cards will flip back over and remain clickable for future guesses.
+If the player keeps guessing the wrong card, the game will end, and the game board will display that the player has lost the game.
 ![PartialPlayDefeat](assets/images/docs/partial_play_defeat.png)
 ---

 - __Two clickable buttons__

   - "_**Reset**_" Button - The reset button will flip all cards back over so the back face / cover of the card is showing.
 The cards will be then randomized and the two counters will be reset to zero.
   - "_**Rules**_" Button - When the rules button is clicked, a responsive message will appear with the rules and the benefits of the game.
-To return to the game-board and play the game, the player will need to click the "_**Hide**_" button.
+To return to the game board and play the game, the player will need to click the "_**Hide**_" button.

 ![ResetRulesButtons](assets/images/docs/reset_rules_button.png)

 - __Modal window__
 - Once the game is loaded correctly, a modal window will show up to announce the rules of the game as well as the benefits of playing it.
-- The modal window can be closed by clicking on the "_**Hide**_" Button or just by clicking  to the "_**Start**_" Button
+- The modal window can be closed by clicking on the "_**Hide**_" Button or just by clicking  to the "_**Start**_" Button, which will start the game.

 ![Rules](assets/images/docs/rules.png)

 ### Features Left to Implement

-- Adding some sound effects to each card when the card is flipped and there is a match and when there is not, plus a background music to indicate that the game has started.

-- Animation effect when the player wins / lose.
+- Adding sound effects.

+- Adding animation effects.

 - To further increase difficulty, levels could be incorporated to encourage older or more advanced users to play by adding two or four more pairs, the game could take on a higher skill level.

-- A timer could also clock the player's score, encouraging the player to beat their time in each round.
+- A timer could also help the players to improve their current score, encouraging the players to beat their time in each round.

 - Incorporating a "high scores" page would increase interest in the game.